Sage Bambino Plus Review

 At some point (it’s supposed to be after 200 shots) the bambino will start winking at you – alternately flashing the single shot and double shot buttons.
 This suggests that it wants you to do a backflush cycle.

-If you’re not ready, push the steam button, and it’ll let you carry on – but next time you turn it on it will wink at you again.
+If you’re not ready, push the steam button, and it’ll let you carry on – however next time you turn it on it will wink at you again.

-So just put the single basket in (dual wall or basic, doesn’t question) – put among the cleaning tablets that it comes with, in the little indentation, lock the portafilter in, and press the single and double shot buttons together for at least five seconds, and then both of the shot buttons must be lit up solid – at this point, push either of the shot buttons just once, and the cycle must begin.
+So just put the single basket in (dual wall or standard, doesn’t question) – put among the cleaning tablets that it comes with, in the little indentation, lock the portafilter in, and press the single and double shot buttons together for at least five seconds, and then both of the shot buttons ought to be lit up solid – at this point, push either of the shot buttons truly once, and the cycle ought to begin.

-It’ll go into ready mode once it’s done – at which point very put the backflush disk somewhere safe, give the portafilter a rinse and empty the drip tray.
+It’ll go into ready mode once it’s done – at which point simply put the backflush disk somewhere safe, give the portafilter a rinse and empty the drip tray.

 Some backflushing tips: